 Going to Watch Lucha Libre in Mexico City

 Don’t be under any illusion that Lucha Libre is a fight.
-You are going to watch a show, but that isn’t to say this isn’t dangerous, as the luchadores (fighters) perform jumps, flips and throws that are carefully choregraphed.
+You are going to watch a show, but that isn’t to say this isn’t dangerous, as the luchadores (fighters) perform jumps, flips and throws that are carefully choreographed.
 Occasionally things do go wrong, there was a case in 2015 when the luchador known as El Hijo de Perro Aguayo tragically died after falling badly and suffering a brain injury during a fight in Tijuana.
 So enjoy the show, and admire the luchadores – part athletes, part actors, and 100% entertainers, as they pretend to tear each other apart in, and around the wrestling arena.

 If you’re looking for a lucha libre tour in Mexico City, I used Estacion Mexico, or you can check these options from GetYourGuide:

 As the fighters are announced, they make a dramatic entrance and come down the stairs to their theme tune, supported by the obligatory girls dancing (badly) in bikinis.
 I loved to take sides depending on which song was my favourite, although the bad guys often had better rock songs as their theme!
-The good guys also known as ‘Tecnicos’ are usually the favourites with the crowd, and the bad guys known as “Rudos” often dress all in black and completely disregard the rules, attacking the good guys 3 on 1, all the while receiving glorious boos from the eager spectators.
+The good guys also known as ‘Tecnicos’ are usually the favourites with the crowd, and the bad guys known as “Rudos” often dress all in black and completely disregard the rules, attacking the good guys 3 on 1, all the while receiving glorious boos from the eager spectators in the Arena Mexico.

 Many Mexicans attend the fights to let off steam, and really get involved shouting various insults at the fighters they don’t like, or who aren’t playing fair.